-Under the United States Internal Revenue Code of 1986, as amended (the "Code"), the U.S. source gross transportation income of a ship-owning or chartering corporation, such as the Partnership, is subject to a 4% U.S. Federal income tax without allowance for deduction, unless that corporation qualifies for exemption from tax under Section 883 of the Code and the Treasury Regulations promulgated thereunder.
+Under the Code, the U.S. source gross transportation income of a ship-owning or chartering corporation, such as the Partnership, is subject to a 4% U.S. Federal income tax without allowance for deduction, unless that corporation qualifies for exemption from tax under Section 883 of the Code and the Treasury Regulations promulgated thereunder.
 U.S. source gross transportation income consists of 50% of the gross shipping income that is attributable to transportation that begins or ends, but that does not both begin and end, in the United States.

-The Partnership did not qualify for this exemption for the three years ended December 31, 2021.
-During the year ended December 31, 2021, the estimated U.S. source gross transportation tax was \$1,357 (December 31, 2020: \$1,300 and December 31, 2019: \$978).
+The Partnership did not qualify for this exemption for the three years ended December 31, 2022.
+During the year ended December 31, 2022, the estimated U.S. source gross transportation tax was \$1,529 (December 31, 2021: \$1,357 and December 31, 2020: \$1,300).